nebari-dev/nebari-docs/docs/docs/faq.md

 You can use `.bashrc` on Nebari, but it's important to note that by default Nebari sources `.bash_profile`.
 You should double-check to source the `.bashrc` inside of the `.bash_profile`.
 Also, note that if you set environment variables in this way, these variables aren't available inside the notebooks.

-### What if a user can't see the active conda environment in the terminal?
+### What if I can't see the active conda environment in the terminal?

 Set the `changeps1` value in the conda config: